-Details correct at the time of publishing: Please note that there are restrictions at local, regional and national level.
+Details correct at the time of publishing: Please note that there are restrictions at local, regional and national level within Spain.

-Face masks - There are some exemptions but given On-The-Spot fines are enforced, we encourage everyone to wear a face mask when in public.
+Face Coverings - There are some exemptions but On-The-Spot fines are enforced, so everyone visiting Spain should expect to wear a face mask when in public.

 Some notable exemptions include: